U.S. FDA approves Novo Nordisk's semaglutide as obesity treatment

 The FDA approved a dosage of 2.4 milligram semaglutide as a treatment for adults with obesity as an adjunct to physical exercise and reduced-calorie diet, Novo said.

-The under-the-skin injection is the first drug to be approved for chronic weight management in adults with general obesity or who are overweight since 2014, the FDA said. (https://bit.ly/34OdzdH)
+The under-the-skin injection is the first drug to be approved for chronic weight management in adults with general obesity or who are overweight since 2014, the FDA said. (bit.ly/34OdzdH)

 Novo is gearing up for the launch of semaglutide with around 350 to 400 sales representatives ready to sell the product, Langa said, but he declined to disclose how much Novo expected to spend on marketing.